-I was then advised to purchase an SSD drive from Crucial online.
-I did it.
+I was then advised to purchase an SSD drive from Crucial online, which I did.
 But that was not all.
 When I successfully replaced the dead hard drive with the new SSD, I realized that I didn’t have a Mac reboot disk.
 Another trip was made to Apple Store and the guy installed OS X El Capitan for me.
 Ah…it was not over yet.
 Since I had Time Machine backups, I had to select a snap and restore all my data.
 Oh mine, it took me almost an entire day!

 Lesson learned the hard way — Time Machine is not that efficient to restore data.
 That’s why I’d strongly encourage you to try cloning your Mac hard drive just in case.

-- Compatibility: it must be compatible with all commonly used OS X versions including latest macOS Sierra.
+Compatibility: the app must be compatible with all common macOS versions including the latest macOS Catalina.
 Also, it should support operations on Macs with either a hard disk drive (HDD) or a solid-state drive (SSD).

 Ease of Use: the app must be easy and simple to use, even if you are not a computer person.
 We’ve thus excluded command line tools out of the recommended list.

 Best Hard Drive Cloning Software for Mac: Our Picks